grafana/mimir/docs/sources/reference-glossary.md

 ## Blocks storage

-The blocks storage is a Mimir storage engine based on Prometheus TSDB, which only requires an object store (eg. AWS S3, Google GCS, ...) as backend storage.
+Blocks storage is the Mimir storage engine based on the Prometheus TSDB.

-While when running Mimir with the [blocks storage](#blocks-storage) a single chunk contains timestamp-value pairs for several series.
+Grafana Mimir stores blocks in object stores such as AWS S3, Google Cloud Storage (GCS), or Azure blob storage.

-For more information, see the [Mimir blocks storage](../blocks-storage/_index.md) documentation.
+For the full list of supported backends and more information, refer to [Blocks storage]({{<relref "./blocks-storage/_index.md" >}})

 ## Chunk